Our history

 - In 2000 degree programs in Biotechnology were introduced.

-- In 2001, the departments of Chemistry, Biochemistry and Microbiology & Parasitology merged to form the School of Molecular & Microbial Sciences.
-In 2009, our name changed to the School of Chemistry and Molecular Biosciences.
+- Also in 2000, the departments of Chemistry, Biochemistry and Microbiology & Parasitology merged to form the School of Molecular & Microbial Sciences, which came into existence 1 January 2001.
+From 1 January 2009, the name changed to the School of Chemistry and Molecular Biosciences.

 - Staged refurbishment of the Chemistry Building's interior and exterior started in 2003, with several projects winning architectural awards.
 Further major refurbishments were completed in 2015.